 The Gaelic name for Mull is Muile.

-Want to say ‘good evening’ to someone in Gaelic?
+Want to say ‘good afternoon’ to someone in Gaelic?
 That’s ‘feasgar math‘!

 CalMac Ferries operates regular sailings throughout the day into three points on Mull.
 The main route runs from Oban on the mainland to Craignure on Mull.
 The other two routes run from Lochaline on the mainland to Fishnish on Mull, and Kilchoan on the mainland to Tobermory on Mull.